stevemaya/Final-Project-/README.md

 # Final-Project

 ## Pokedex

-* Will utilize the poke Api to request specific pokemon information.
+My Pokedex app will contain the 150 original pokemon obtained from the poke Api as well as displaying their stats and color coordinated type.
+The app will also contain an animation effect when hovering over the selected pokemon.
+You will be able to locate specific pokemon by searching their name of designated national pokedex number.

-* Will at least contain the original 150 pokemon.
+---

-* Will display the specific pokemon you select and display it's stats and type.
+## Built With

-* Will change background color depending on specific pokemon attribute. ie. water === blue
+* Javascript

-* Will add an animation effect when hovered over the pokemon.
+* CSS

-* Search for a pokemon by name or using pokedex number.
+* HTML